BlupGithub/Blup-IDE/README.md

-# Blup Tool | Public Github Account
+# Blup IDE | Public Github Account

 Here you can submit new issues that you might have with Blup (https://www.blup.in/).